Updated June 2024.

 This neighborhood is known for its traditional taverns, where you can enjoy hearty Portuguese meals and a lively atmosphere.
 The neighborhood is known for its traditional dishes such as caldeirada (fish stew) and feijoada (bean stew) and cozy taverns where you can enjoy the warm and welcoming atmosphere while savoring the delicious food.

 Originally opened in 1892, it was closed for several years for renovation and reopened in 2014 as Time Out Market.
-This maarket has become one of the most popular options for both local residents of Lisbon and curious travelers who are seeking fresh ingredients for hearty meals.
+This market has become one of the most popular options for both local residents of Lisbon and curious travelers who are seeking fresh ingredients for hearty meals.
 With an eclectic mix of shops, bars, and grocers to choose from, you’ll be able to sample a variety of traditional Portuguese dishes, creative modern fusions, and international cuisine.

 This historic market has been a staple of the local community for more than 100 years – one of the oldest marketplaces in Lisbon.
 It’s none for its delightful selection of fresh produce, seafood, and traditional Portuguese cuisine.
 Mercado de Campo de Ourique has a warm, friendly atmosphere and is favored by locals more than tourists.